chiararazzetta/parUST/README.md

 # Copyright:
-The USTransmission software is free but copyrighted software, distributed under the terms of the CC BY-NC 4.0 as published by Creative Common Foundation.
-See the files LICENSE for more details.
+The parUST software is free but copyrighted, distributed under the terms of the CC BY-NC 4.0 as published by Creative Common Foundation.
+See the file LICENSE for more details.
-If you use the simulation please consider citing [1].
+If you use the simulator please consider citing [1].